-Four killed in Russian rocket attack on western city Lviv
+Four killed in Russian rocket attack on western city Lviv as apartment building hit

-Ukraine-Russia war – live: Four killed in Russian rocket attack on western city Lviv
+Ukraine war – live: Four killed in Russian rocket attack on western city Lviv as apartment building hit

 60 apartments, 50 cars damaged in rocket attack